COVID-19 Resources & Updates

 -Learn more about the COVID-19 Vaccination program via the Department of Public Health here: https://www.mass.gov/info-details/covid-19-vaccination-program

 -Our regional administrative agency for assistance is WayFinders.
-They can be reached at (413) 233-1600 or e-mail email@example.com.
+This should be your first call.
+They can be reached at (413) 233-1600 or e-mail firstname.lastname@example.org.

 -For community support and assistance you can contact Springfield No One Leaves at 413-342-1804.
 Leave a message or email them at email@example.com.
 You can also contact Arise for Social Justice at (413) 734-4948.